Ignalina/brokk/README.md

 # Brokkr's baremetall pre-built-tools
-I need these tools in an "airgapped" environment where I either execute the tool inside the container or pluck it out to be closeer to the "metal".
+I need these tools in an "airgapped" environment where I either execute the tool inside the container or pluck it out to be closer to the "metal".
 Based on Rust/Golang/C/C++
 JVM+Python free except for existing languange bindings .. that is accessible from python , java but not based on...